spatialillusions/milsymbol/docs/README.md

 ## ms.getSymbolParts()

-This gets all symbol functions that has been inserted by `ms.addSymbolPart`.
+This gets all symbol functions that have been inserted by `ms.addSymbolPart`.

 **Returns**